randomguy4214/poor-almanac-5/README.md

 combining fundamentals of companies and latest prices into one excel output. goal is to compare fundamentals with market

-Designed in PyCharm, but will work anywhere
+Designed in PyCharm, but will work anywhere.
 The code relies on 2 things: stooq and yahoo_fin

     a. yahoo_fin instead of yfinance or anything else - good luck finding free / opensource api that pulls fundamentals
     b. similar reason for stooq as an input for prices - yahoo/anything else will block you after a few requests
     c. therefore there is a pre-filter for some stocks to reduce requests to yahoo_fin.